The Downside to Being Single That Nobody Talks About

 To me, for the most part, being single is not a curse or a burden.
 It’s just what the universe has in store for me at any given time in my life.
 You can still have fun when you’re single.
 You can still go on excursions and vacations and out to a fancy meal and treat yourself to some cheap tacos when you’re sad and buy that one serum that will make your skin glow like a newly polished diamond.
-Heck, I’d argue all these things are even more fun when you’re single because you can vacation where you want, eat as many dang tacos as you want and slather your whole body in that lifesaving serum because you — and you alone — bought it.
+Hell, I’d argue all these things are even more fun when you’re single because you can vacation where you want, eat as damn dang tacos as you want and slather your whole body in that lifesaving serum because you—and you alone—bought it.

 But the most frustrating part of the single life is that once that taco-and-serum haze diffuses, you’re left with a bonkers-high bank statement that details every single thing you’ve bought with your own hard-earned cabbage.
 There’s no going dutch when you’re single.
 There’s no, “Oh, I’ll get this round if you wanna get the next round, babe.”
 There are no treats from your significant other, even if that treat is just buying the paper towels; you’re always the paper towel purchaser.